So far, choosing a case cover for the e-reader, tablet, or smartphone seemed to be a less important, secondary task.

 What they all have in common is that you mount your device once and keep the case always on.
-There is no need to take the device out in order to use it.
+There is no need to remove the cover if you want to use the tablet.

-On top of that, such cases very often offer a wake-up function – when you open a front cover the device wakes up, when you close, it goes to sleep.
+On top of that, such cases very often offer an auto sleep/wake feature.
+When you open the front cover, the device wakes up; when you close, it goes to sleep.

 Sleeve / Jacket

 You may want to buy a sleeve if you need something to protect the device while on the go, but don’t always need it.

 Another benefit is that you don’t need to hold an extra weight while using a tablet or e-reader.

 Sleeves are also a good solution if you can’t find the proper cover for the device you own.

 Any sleeve made for a bit bigger device will do the job.
 All you have to do is compare the sizes and proportions.
 In other words: sleeves and jackets allow for some flexibility.